 Is there a best way to approach a unit?

 Although people have different ways of approaching a unit, you might like to consider the starting point will be an essay (which can be called an assignment, or case study.)
-Think of these as the ‘backbone’ of each unit, in which you start answering each of the statements with an explanation based on the work you are doing.
-Your assessor will normally request that you send these through in advance, so that they can give you feedback at your next meeting.
+Think of these as the ‘backbone’ of each unit, in which you start answering each of the assignment with an explanation based on the work you are doing.

 What is ‘observation’ about?